spotDL/spotify-downloader/README.md

   $ pip install https://github.com/spotDL/spotify-downloader/archive/next-rel-dev.zip
   ```

 _YouTube Music must be available in your country for spotDL to work.
 This is because we use YouTube Music to filter search results.
-You can check if YouTube Music is availible in your country, by visiting [YouTube Music](https://music.youtube.com)._
+You can check if YouTube Music is available in your country, by visiting [YouTube Music](https://music.youtube.com)._

 ## Usage (Instructions for v3)